Menu

 Reading

 Please read with your child as often as possible (every day if you can).
-Research shows that children who read at home make better progress with their reading generally.
+Research shows that children who read at home, make better progress with their reading generally.
+This is key for all pupils' ability to learn.

-The National Literacy Trust which suggested that young people who read outside class were 13 times more likely to read above the expected level for their age.
+The National Literacy Trust suggests that young people who read outside class, were 13 times more likely to read above the expected level for their age.

-It also follows a study from London's Institute of Education which suggested that children who read for pleasure are likely to be better at both Maths and English than those who rarely read in their free time.
+Following a study from London's Institute of Education, children who read for pleasure are more likely to advance at a quicker pace in both Maths and English, compared to those who rarely read in their free time.
 Please encourage your child to bring their reading bag to school every day.

 Homework

-Reading books are changed each week on a Monday, with children taking home 3 books at a time.
+Reading books are changed each week on a Monday.
+Books can also be changed upon completion, during the week.
 I hope you'll enjoy these books together and spend the time to discuss the story and interesting word choices.
 Please could you ensure Reading Record Logs are filled in.

-Spelling homework will go home on the Monday to be tested on the Friday.
-These spellings will be given out on spelling sheets.
-If a spelling sheet goes missing please collect another sheet from class.
-Children will also have weekly Maths or English work (alternating) to complete in their homework booklets.
-Homework will be set every Friday and will need to be completed and returned by the following Wednesday.
+Spelling sheets will go home on a Monday, to be completed throughout the week, ready for a test on Friday.
+If a spelling sheet goes missing, please collect another sheet from class.
+Children will also have weekly Maths or English homework (alternating) to complete in their homework books.
+Homework will be set every Wednesday and will need to be completed and returned by the following Tuesday.
+The number of pages and completion date, will be uploaded on Seesaw.

 We are looking for parent helpers to come in to hear readers.
 Please contact me if you can spare some time to help.
 Thank you.